benroberts999/ampsci/README.md

 Note: makes use of GSL libraries: https://www.gnu.org/software/gsl/

  * For example, with ubuntu: _$sudo apt-get install libgsl0-dev_
- * Probably also needs LAPACK/BLAS:
+ * Also needs LAPACK/BLAS libraries:
 _$sudo apt-get install libblas-dev libatlas-dev liblapack-dev_

 The part that solves the Dirac eigenvalue DE is based on book by W. Johnson,